sneak-it/professional-portfolio/PHOTOGRAPHY.md

 ### Photographs are not committed

 `media/portfolio/` is gitignored, so a clone of this repository contains no photographs and every gallery renders empty until you add your own.
+Gallery MDX stays tracked, so `npm run check:content` fails on a clean checkout for any gallery whose `coverImage` names a file: the shipped galleries use `coverImage: ""` to avoid that, and your own pass once the photographs are in place.

 That is deliberate.
 Committing a photograph would publish the full-resolution original that the route withholds, and git would keep it after any later unpublish.
 Back